yoctoproject/poky/documentation/profile-manual/usage.rst

 Sysprof
 =======

-Sysprof is a very easy to use system-wide profiler that consists of a single window with three panes and a few buttons which allow you to start, stop, and view the profile from one place.
+Sysprof is an easy to use system-wide profiler that consists of a single window with three panes and a few buttons which allow you to start, stop, and view the profile from one place.